mcriq/lotr_cl/lotr-linux-lab-student-instructions.md

    * Make it executable
    * Run the `complete_the_quest.sh` script to test your solution
    * If successful, Middle Earth will be saved!

 ---

-## COMPLETING YOUR QUEST

-After destroying the Ring, you'll receive a certificate of achievement.
-Record in your journey log:

-1. All the commands you used at each stage
-2. What you learned about Linux commands
-3. Which challenges you found most difficult
-4. Your favorite part of the adventure

-Submit your journey_log.txt file to complete your quest.

----